UBC-DSCI/autotest/README.md

 ```
 nbgrader generate_assignment --force --debug ps3
 ```
+The release version of the assignment will appear with generated test code in the `release/` folder.

 See the `source/` folder for other demo assignments.
 You can also add your own in the `demo/source/` folder of this repository.
 Make sure to give `a+rwx` permissions to each assignment you add to the folder, as otherwise the jupyter user won't be able to read/write to them.